ethanokamura/perfectline/src/content/javascript-101/oop.md

 human?.name;
 ```

-Putting a `?` before the period to call a property on an object that will allow the object to return undefined without throwing an error.
+Putting a `?` before the period to call a property on an object will allow the object to return undefined without throwing an error.

 This can be used while accessing items in an array or calling a function with arguments: